-Goa’s Mopa Airport is planned to be inaugurated and opened in October 2022 by Prime Minister Narendra Modi with commercial operations starting by 2022-end.
+Goa’s Mopa Airport was inaugurated and opened in December 2022 by Prime Minister Narendra Modi.
+Commercial operations started in January 2023.

 Location & Access

 The project’s site (view on Google Maps) is located in North Goa’s Pernem taluka.
-The airport will be accessible will be accessible via NH-166S – a 6 lane road originating from NH-66 (old NH-17) at Dhargalim village via a trumpet interchange.
+The airport is accessible via NH-166S – a 6 lane road originating from NH-66 (old NH-17) at Dhargalim village via a trumpet interchange.
 A 6+6 lane toll plaza will also be constructed.

 In December 2021, Ashoka Buildcon emerged as the lowest bidder to construct this road on EPC basis with a bid value of Rs.
 769.41 crore.